Two RV Gypsies: Full-Time RVers

 White Sands Visttor Center sign

 The main road past White Sands National Monument is US 70; this (and the dunes) is closed to all traffic for a few hours once or twice a week as test missiles are fired overhead.
 A paved road leads from the visitor center at the monument entrance on US 70 to the start of the sands 2 miles north.
 The edge dunes are just a few meters high and support some plant life, with various species of grass, yucca and saltbush managing to survive at scattered points.
 Further into the monument there is little or no vegetation, just unbroken white landscape.
-The road is paved for a while although blowing sand often covers the surface; towards the centre though, the surface is just compacted gypsum, and the 'road' becomes a series of large cleared areas, which can be adapted to changes in dune position - they move by up to 20 feet per year.
+The road is paved for a while, although blowing sand often covers the surface.
+Towards the center the surface is just compacted gypsum, and the 'road' becomes a series of large cleared areas which can be adapted to changes in dune position.
+They move by up to 20 feet per year.
 In this surreal environment, everything is white, dazzlingly bright and intensely hot in summer, capped on most days by a clear blue sky.

 Karen & Carole